raspberrypilearning/secret-agent-chat/worksheet.md

 ## Loading a sheet from the OTP

-Now that the OTP has been generated, you need a way to load a sheet, and store the data in a list.
+Now that the OTP has been generated, you need a way to load a sheet, and store all the numbers in it into a list.

 1. First you can create a function to open a file.